bcneng/website/content/about.md

 - Transparency
 - Community-driven
 - Diversity
-- Open source
+- Open-source

 ## The History

-BcnEng's Slack started as a solution for a communication problem between two ex-colleagues ([Sergio Moya](https://www.linkedin.com/in/smoya) and [Gonzalo Serrano](https://gon.cat)) that worked in the team in a Barcelona startup for years but parted ways for new jobs in November, 2016.
-They wanted to keep beeing in touch as a group and found Slack was the solution.
+BcnEng's Slack started as a solution for a communication problem between two ex-colleagues ([Sergio Moya](https://www.linkedin.com/in/smoya) and [Gonzalo Serrano](https://gon.cat)) that worked in the team in a Barcelona startup for years but parted ways for new jobs in November 2016.
+They wanted to keep being in touch as a group and found Slack was the solution.

-Months passed and the community kept growing slowly but steady, till today with more than 4700 registered users and around 1100 weekly active users.
+Months passed, and the community kept growing slowly but steady, till today, with more than 7K registered users and around 1.5K weekly active users.

 ## The team

 #### The staff

-Luckily, more people organically joined the comunity to help organizing and making sure everything run smooth.
+Luckily, more people organically joined the community to help organize and ensure everything ran smoothly.
 Here they are:

 [{{< figure src="/images/team/gon.jpeg" title="@gonzaloserrano" class="avatar" >}}](https://bcneng.slack.com/team/U2Y6QQHST)
 [{{< figure src="/images/team/mavi.jpeg" title="@mavi" class="avatar" >}}](https://bcneng.slack.com/team/U3256HZH9)